Code-Institute-Submissions/andreagorsche-chachach-_teacher_AugResub/README.md

 # Testing

 Throughout the coding process I did test and debug the code over and over, trying different features and ways to get them going best.
 This is also visible in the commit protocol.

-## Central Debugging Cases
+## Central Debugging Cases - Stage 1 (submission 1)

 ### Timeout
 When starting the project I had a clear vision of looping through an array of pictures in my head.
 Little did I know how complex this would get.